solidjs/solid/documentation/reactivity.md

 // 2
 // 4
 ```
 Effects are what allow the DOM to stay up to date.
-While you don't see them, everytime you write an expression in the JSX, the compiler is wrapping it in a function and passing it to a `createEffect` call.
+While you don't see them, everytime you write an expression in the JSX(code between the parenthesis `{}`), the compiler is wrapping it in a function and passing it to a `createEffect` call.

 Memos allow us to store and access values without re-evaluating them until their dependendencies change.

 Keep in mind memos are only necessary if you wish to prevent re-evaluation when the value is read.
 Useful for expensive operations like DOM Node creation.
 Any example with a memo could also just be a function and effectively be the same without caching as it's just another signal.

 ```js